dooleydiligent/creepo/README.md

 And always you must have already forgotten more than your network engineer will ever know.

+By default, Creepo doesn't actually cache anything.
+That would be creepy.
+And potentially unsafe.

+Instead, Creepo is intended to be configured with a global proxy to act as a sort of gateway to various artifact repositories, either inside or outside of the local network.

-Use Creepo to cache well used upstream repositories, such as npm, pip, and maven.
-More will follow shortly.
+- Use Creepo behind a corporate firewall to proxy well used upstream repositories, such as npm, pip, maven, composer, and docker.

+- Use Creepo to take a "snapshot" of build dependencies for later analysis, such as license query or vulnerability scans.

+- Use Creepo to facilitate an "air-gapped" installation of some other application.

 ### Install